-Accessories in the package include a pair of power cables for the two components, an optical digital audio cable, and a slim and light remote with battery included — just pull the plastic contact strip on the back, and you’re good to go.
+Accessories in the package include a pair of power cables for the two components, an optical digital audio cable, and a slim and light remote with battery included — just pull the plastic contact strip on the back and you’re good to go.
 If you want to connect via HDMI – the preferred method – you’ll need to buy your own HDMI cables.

-Setting up the YAS-207 couldn’t be simpler, especially if you use the included optical cable — just plug all your sources into the TV and run the optical audio cables down to the soundbar.
-If you have a newer TV with HDMI ARC connection, however, we recommend connecting via the ARC HDMI ports on both devices, which will not only provide the best sound signal to and from your TV, but also allows most TV remotes to control the soundbar’s power and volume.
+Setting up the YAS-207 couldn’t be simpler, especially if you use the included optical cable — just plug all your sources into the TV and run the optical audio cable down to the soundbar.
+If you have a newer TV with HDMI ARC connection, however, we recommend connecting via the ARC HDMI ports on both devices, which will not only provide the best sound signal to and from your TV, but will also allow most TV remotes to control the soundbar’s power and volume.

 To get sound from the TV in this configuration, you’ll choose (you guessed it) the soundbar’s TV input.
 For Blu-ray or game console video and audio in this setup, you’ll click the HDMI input, which also allows for 4K/HDR passthrough at up to 60 frames per second.

 Like a lot of technology — smartphones aside — soundbars just keep getting smaller (and better).
 While the YAS-207 doesn’t match the diminutive profile of its primary rival in the entry tier, Polk’s Magnifi Mini, it’s as low-slung as just about anything else in its class at just over 3 feet long and less than 3 inches tall.
 At the back of the bar are dual notches for mounting screws, and at a mere six pounds, it shouldn’t be hard to get it secured to the wall.